Cheannel/CODSOFT/Project_Titanic_Survival_Prediction/README.md

 2. Can a predictive model be built to accurately determine if a passenger survived based on available information?

 ## Project Overview
-This is a classic beginner.
+This is a classic for beginners.
 This project analyzes the Titanic dataset to predict passenger survival and gain insights into the factors influencing survival rates.
 It follows a structured process that includes data exploration and visualization, preprocessing, model building, model evaluation, and validation.

 ## About the Dataset
 The dataset was downloaded from Kaggle.
 It contains information about individual passengers, such as their age, gender, ticket, class, fare, cabin, and whether or not they survived.
 In total, there are 12 columns and 418 rows in this particular dataset.